cwnicoletti/ExhibitU/README.md

 # Showcase
-This a mobile app built from scratch using React Native and Expo.
+This is a mobile app built from scratch using React Native and Expo.
+Designs were made via Adobe Xd.

 ## Getting started